The Austin Children’s Choir Staff

-Sam Parrott is excited to start his second year with the Austin Children’s Choir.
-Sam was recently named the Choir Director for A.J.
+Sam Parrott is excited to start his third year with the Austin Children’s Choir.
+Sam currently is the Choir Director and General Music Instructor for A.J.
 Briesemeister Middle School in Seguin ISD.
 Sam also spent three years as the Music Specialist at Brooke Elementary School in Austin ISD.
-He graduated with a Bachelors Degree in Music Studies and a Masters Degree in Choral Conducting from Texas State University.
+He holds a Bachelors Degree in Music Studies and a Masters Degree in Choral Conducting from Texas State University.

 Mary is a Soprano, active vocalist, choral director, and voice teacher in the Austin community.
 She sings with several choirs in Central Texas including Texas Choral Consort, San Antonio Chamber Choir, and Austin Baroque Orchestra Choir.
 Mary is on the staff of St. David’s Episcopal Church where she is a member and soloist of several choirs, Program Coordinator of the Children’s and Youth Choirs, and Director of the Joyful Noise youth choir.
 She is also on the Communications team where she offers some basic graphic design skills, manages many of the church’s social media accounts and websites, and assists the Retail Director with planning and implementing marketing strategies for the church’s coffee shop, Holy Grounds Café.